hayeschow168/uci_har_tidy/README.md

 The tidy dataset includes the following files:
 =========================================

-- 'README.md'
+- 'README.md': This file.

+- 'run_analysis.R': R file for performing tidy operations on original dataset.
+This will generate the tidy dataset listed below.

+- 'uci_har_tidy.txt': The tidy dataset.
+See files listed below for codebook descriptions.

 - 'uci_har_tidy_features_info.txt': Shows information about the variables used on the feature vector.

 - 'uci_har_tidy_features.txt': List of all features.

-- 'uci_har_tidy_activity_labels.txt': Links the class labels with their activity name.
+- 'uci_har_tidy_activity_labels.txt': List of activity names.

 Notes: